elidare/data-intensive/README.md

 Data used is Formula-1 drivers and teams performing and tracks used through 2025.
 The races, results, driver stats, and team stats data is imaginary.

+Updates, inserts, and deletions are not made within one transaction so some ansynchronized data could appear.
+I omitted this part because it is a study assignment.

 ### Running

 ### Resources